anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/SQS.md

 - Can set a default at queue level.
 - Can override the default on sending using the `DelaySeconds` parameter.
 # Long polling
-- When a consumer requests messages from the queue, it can optionally wait for messages to arrive if there are none in. the queue.
+- When a consumer requests messages from the queue, it can optionally wait for messages to arrive if there are none in the queue.
 - `LongPolling` decrease the number of API calls made to SQS while increasing the efficiency and decreasing the latency of your application.
 - Long polling is preferable to short polling.
 - Long polling can be enabled at the queue level or at the API level using `ReceiveMessageWaitTimeSeconds`.